TerezaAlmeida/Contact-API/README.md

  Postman Setup

- 1. Open the Contact_API.postman_collection.json on Postman
+ 1. Import the Contact_API.postman_collection.json in the Contact-API folder to Postman.

  2. Execute the POST calls in order to create the user and contact